ahmad-cit22/vaccine-registration-laravel/README.md

 2. **Install Dependencies**

-   Run the following commands to install all the project dependencies:
+   Run the following command to install all the project dependencies:

    ```bash
    composer install